w3f/polkadot-wiki/docs/learn-spree.md

 Collators, represented as the green triangle are responsible for relaying this message from parachain A to parachain B, as well as mantaining the storage for each particular instance of A.X and B.X for their respective parachains.
-They provide proofs of valid state transitions to the relay chain validators, represented as blue diamonds.
+They provide proofs of valid state transitions to the Relay Chain validators, represented as blue diamonds.

 Validators can validate the correct state transitions of SPREE modules A.X and B.X by being provided with the previous state root of the SPREE module instances, the data of the XCMP message between the